 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-In the same way that Buddhists celebrate the birth of Prince Siddhartha every year; in the same way that Christians celebrate the birth of Jesus every year on Christmas; in the same way that every great Faith annually commemorates the birth of its founder, Baha’is view the advent of their prophet as a major turning point in the world’s evolution:
+Of course, every religion recognizes the birth of its founder.
+In the same way that Buddhists celebrate the birth of Gautama Buddha on Vesak each year; in the same way that Christians celebrate the birth of Jesus every year on Christmas; in the same way that every great Faith annually commemorates the birth of its founder, Baha’is mark Baha’u’llah’s birth with joy and happiness.

 The Revelation which, from time immemorial, hath been acclaimed as the Purpose and Promise of all the Prophets of God, and the most cherished Desire of His Messengers, hath now, by virtue of the pervasive Will of the Almighty and at His irresistible bidding, been revealed unto men.
 The advent of such a Revelation hath been heralded in all the sacred Scriptures.

 So this, the Baha’i teachings say, is the first event in human history that people of all traditions and all cultures can claim as their own.
 Happy Birthday of Baha’u’llah!

 Sign in or create an accountContinue with Facebook